 Check your credit report for inaccuracies

 Your credit report contains a wealth of personal information including your name, social security number, current and previous addresses.
 It also may include current and past employers.
 You report also includes all credit accounts that you have opened and the amount due on each account.
-Additionally, the report details any delinquencies on any of these accounts and any inquiries made by potential creditors (see he example of Express Lake Rentals).
+Additionally, the report details any delinquencies on any of these accounts and any inquiries made by potential creditors.

 Once you’ve received your report, check its accuracy.
 You can dispute any errors by submitting a letter to the credit reporting agency.
 After researching your claim, they will correct any false information.
 They will then send an updated report to you and potential creditors, and those who have requested your report in the past six months.
 If the agency denies your dispute, you can still submit a written statement to them explaining the error.
 This statement will be shown to lenders who pull your report.